Dimension-free Bounds for Sum of Dependent Matrices and Operators with Heavy-Tailed Distribution: Proofs for Main Results in Section

 where we use the triangle inequality in the first line, and Jensen's inequality and $\mathbb{E}[M_{\ell} ]=\Sigma$ in the second line.
-As Assumption~\ref{asm:weakdep} is satisfied, we can upper bound the first term with probability $1-e^{-t}$ by Corollary~\ref{cor:truncated:1}.
-Because Assumption~\ref{asm:tailbound} is also satisfied, we can bound the second term, Proposition~\ref{prop:trunc:exp}. \end{proof}
+As Assumption~\ref{asm:weakdep} is satisfied, we can upper bound the first term with probability $1-\exp(-t)$ by Corollary~\ref{cor:truncated:1} together with Proposition \ref{proposition:lipschitz:dependence}.
+Because Assumption~\ref{asm:tailbound} is also satisfied, we can bound the second term using Proposition~\ref{prop:trunc:exp}. \end{proof}

 Note that Corollary~\ref{cor:trunc:2} already provides an estimation result for $\Sigma$ when matrices $M_\ell$ are unbounded.
 However, in contrast to Corollary~\ref{cor:standard}, not only does the bound depend on $\tau$ but the estimator $\frac{1}{n}\sum_{\ell=1}^{n} \psi_\tau(M_{\ell})$ does as well.
 A mistake in the choice of $\tau$ can lead to poor estimation in practice.